Blaschke product

-Blaschke product, $B(z)$, associated to 50 randomly chosen points in the unit disk.
-B(z) is represented as a Matplotlib plot, using a version of the Domain coloring method.
+Blaschke product, $B(z)$, associated to 50 randomly chosen points in the unit disk. $B(z)$ is represented as a Matplotlib plot, using a version of the domain coloring method.

-In complex analysis, the Blaschke product is a bounded analytic function in the open unit disc constructed to have zeros at a (finite or infinite) sequence of prescribed complex numbers $a_0,\ a_1, \ldots$ inside the unit disc, with the property that the magnitude of the function is constant along the boundary of the disc.
+In complex analysis, a Blaschke product is a bounded analytic function in the open unit disc constructed to have zeros at a finite or infinite sequence of prescribed complex numbers $a_0,a_1,\ldots$ inside the unit disc, with the property that the magnitude of the function is constant along the boundary of the disc.

-Blaschke products were introduced by Blaschke (1915).
+Blaschke products were introduced by Wilhelm Blaschke in 1915.
 They are related to Hardy spaces.